Skip to Main Content

 Eastern Pennsylvania Youth Soccer Cup (U14 Girls)

-Current Champion: Philadelphia Soccer Club Coppa Rage
+Current Champion: Reading Rage Pugh

 Eastern Pennsylvania Youth Soccer U14 Girls teams have been among the state association's most successful in the US Youth Soccer National Championship Series.
 Since 2000, six clubs have claimed US Youth Soccer Region I championships: Langhorne Strikers (2000), FC Delco Fusion (2003), Hershey Attack (2006), YMS Premier Xplosion (2013) and Philadelphia Soccer Club Coppa Swarm (2018).
 Coppa Swarm, the 2018 Eastern Pennsylvania State Cup U14 champions, finished second in the nation.
 The U14 Girls trophy was introduced in 2018.